-Figure 10-48.
+Figure 10-49.
 Protected High-Memory Limit Register

-Abbreviation PHMLIMIT_REG General Description This register is always treated as RO for implementations not supporting protected high memory region (PHMR field reported as 0 in the Capability register).
+Abbreviation PHMLIMIT_REG General Description Register to set up the limit address of DMA-protected high-memory region.
+This register must be set up before enabling protected memory through PMEN_REG, and must not be updated when protected memory regions are enabled.
+This register is always treated as RO for implementations not supporting protected high memory region (PHMR field reported as Clear in the Capability register).
 The alignment of the protected high memory region limit depends on the number of reserved bits (N:0) of this register.
 Software may determine N by writing all 1's to this register, and finding most significant zero bit position below host address width (HAW) in the value read back from the register.
 Bits N:0 of the limit register are decoded by hardware as all 1s.
 The protected high-memory base & limit registers function as follows.
-Programming the protected low-memory base and limit registers with the same value in bits HAW: (N+1) specifies a protected low-memory region of size 2 ^(N+1) bytes.
-Programming the protected high-memory limit register with a value less than the protected high-memory base register disables the protected high-memory Register Offset region.
-078h
+Programming the protected low-memory base and limit registers with the same value in bits HAW: (N+1) specifies a protected low-memory region of size 2^(N+1) bytes.
+Programming the protected high-memory limit register with a value less than the protected high-memory base register disables the protected high-memory region.
+Software must not modify this register when protected memory regions are enabled (PRS field Set in PMEN_REG) Register Offset 078h

 Bits Access Default Field Description

-63: (N+1) RW 0h PHML: Protected High-Memory Limit This register specifies the last host physical address of the DMA-protected high-memory region in system memory.
-Hardware ignores and not implement bits 63: HAW, where HAW is the host address width.
+63: (N+1) RW Oh PHML: Protected High-Memory Limit This register specifies the last host physical address of the DMA-protected high-memory region in system memory.
+Hardware may ignore and not implement bits 63: HAW, where HAW is the host address width.

 N:0 RsvdZ 0h R: Reserved Reserved.

-Invalidation Queue Head Register 10.4.21
+10.4.21 Invalidation Queue Head Register

-Figure 10-49.
+Figure 10-50.
 Invalidation Queue Head Register